 What is marketing?
-If we remove all the “frills,” marketing is all about delivering the right message to your prospects, at the right time, so they come on board.
+If we remove all the “frills,” marketing is all about delivering the right message to the right prospects at the right time to let them on board.
 Isn’t it?
 Unfortunately, marketing is not as simple as it once used to be.
 The rise of custom products, endless options even with standardised products, and an increased number of communication channels and different conversion paths have added multiple layers of complexity.

-Lead segmentation, also known as market or audience segmentation, is the process of subdividing your audience based on similar interests, characteristics, and needs or requirements.
-The theory behind this is that audiences with similar traits are more likely to display and make similar purchases.
+Lead segmentation (market or audience segmentation) is the process of subdividing your audience based on similar interests, characteristics, needs or requirements.
+Because audiences with similar traits are likely to display and make similar purchases.

 The traditional “one size fits all” marketing strategy no longer works today.
-This generation craves custom experiences from the get-go, and lead segmentation enables marketers to do just that.
-Through lead segmentation, you can break down a wide and diverse audience in small subgroups and thereby concentrate on delivering the right messaging to attract and convert them.
-It might sound very labour and time-intensive, but segmentation is the first step towards creating successful inbound marketing campaigns that deliver better results in all areas, from email open rates to customer loyalty.
-As per Campaingmonitor, segmented campaigns can lead to a 760% increase in revenue.
-Without knowing your audience, your marketing efforts are just like shooting darts in the dark.
+This generation craves custom experiences from the get-go and lead segmentation.
+Through lead segmentation, you can break down the large audience into small subgroups and thereby concentrate on delivering the right messaging to attract and convert your target audience.

 There are 5 components you can follow to make sure your segmentation strategy is strong.

-You can start segmenting your audience through buyer personas and lifecycle stages.
-That’s great but how to do this?
+That’s great!
+How to do this?
 We will show you the steps.

 We have established that buyer personas are the foundation of your marketing strategy.
-Without knowing who you are dealing with, how will you ever create the right content?
-Using personas helps in mapping out content, allocating resources, and achieving alignment across multiple functions.
+How will you create the right content without knowing your audience or whom you are selling your products/services?
+A buyer persona helps you to map the content, allocate resources and achieve alignment across multiple functions.

-Hidden field: By inserting a hidden form field in the form, you can mark a contact if you think all those who are filling out the forms belong to a certain persona category.
+By inserting a hidden form field in the form, you can mark a contact if you think all visitors filling out the form belong to a persona category.

-Workflows: HubSpot workflows are a great tool for ensuring the right persona is assigned to each contact.
-And once a new contact is generated, they automatically other workflows you may have tagged them in, further ensuring they are segmented and nurtured.
+The HubSpot workflows tool ensures the right persona assigns to each contact.
+And once a new contact is generated, they are automatically other workflows you may have tagged them in, further ensuring they are segmented and nurtured.

 Subscriber > Lead > Marketing Qualified Lead > Sales Qualified Lead > Opportunity > Customer

-In HubSpot, under every contact record, there is a dropdown option of manually setting which lifecycle a lead is in.
-HubSpot can automatically segment leads according to lifecycle once you have defined and entered the criteria for each stage through forms.
+In HubSpot, under every contact record, there is a dropdown option for manually setting which lifecycle a lead is in.
+HubSpot can automatically segment leads according to lifecycle stages once you have defined and entered the criteria for each stage through forms.